Marquee stakes for sailcloth tents — anchoring under high sustained ridge tension

 Sailcloth weddings and corporate events concentrate in late spring to early autumn — precisely the period when UK summer ground is at its hardest on clay soils.
 The problem on hard ground is specific: the stakes at the high-load ridge pole positions need to reach full depth to develop adequate holding power.

-Hogan's heat-drawn point is designed for exactly this condition.
-The stake drives on its intended line to full depth on hard, compacted, or clay ground.
+Hogan's heat-drawn point is built for exactly this condition.
+The stake drives more cleanly toward full depth on hard, compacted, or clay ground — and where the surface is fighting you, pilot-drilling gets it there.
 The 42" Tiger Stake at a summer clay site gives you adequate embedment where a standard mild steel stake of the same nominal length would have deformed at the tip and reached partial depth only.

 Linked-bay sailcloth layouts change the load distribution across the anchor point map.
 Interior peak poles in a linked configuration carry the highest combined loads in the structure, and multi-stake configurations at every interior peak are standard for large linked installations.